Mills in Altoaragón - harinero, central eléctrica

 Caldearenas

 Caldearenas is a village in the Alto Gállego region.
 Coming from the North, head for Sabiñanigo and then Huesca via the Puerto de Monrepos.
 Just before Hostal de Ipiés, turn right where Orna and Caldearenas are signposted.
 Follow the local road (with narrow and winding stretches) for quite some time.
 You'll pass Baranguá, Latrás, Latre and eventually reach a roundabout where one of the arms will lead you over a medieval bridge and into Caldearenas.
 You will soon recognize pict.
-2. The mill can be visited for a small fee and a very knowledgeable person is available at the site —Spanish only, I'm afraid.
+2. The mill can be visited for a small fee and a very knowledgeable person is available at the site — Spanish only, I'm afraid.
 But even by looking around without additional elucidation, you will learn plenty of interesting stuff.
 Make sure you see the installation while it is switched on!

-Pictures: 22.VIII.2012
+Pictures: 22.viii.2012

 This is an entirely different class of mill than most presented on this site.
 It is in fact this type of fábrica that meant the end of the small mills serving the local community.
 Two important developments made this large scale flour production possible: the arrival of the railway and the invention of the roller mill.